YenWenWang/HapDipKinship/README.md

 <p>
     <img src="fig/pedigree.png" alt="drawing" width="600"/>
 </p>
 (drawn with R package `kinship2`)

-Using the given pedigree, we can simulate the pedigree with:
+Using the given pedigree, we can simulate with:
 ```{r}
 HapdipPedigreeSim(ancestrygenomatrix, pedigree, ancestry, PairsOfInterest)
 ```